Thai tourism set for sluggish reboot as Phuket stutters on 'sandbox'

 The island’s hotel association has projected a gradual increase in occupancy to 30%-40% towards year-end, rising from 10%-20% over July-October, which includes local bookings.

-Several major airlines are backing the plan and offering direct flights, including Emirates, El Al (ELAL.TA), Air France (AIRF.PA), Qatar Airways, British Airways and Cathay Pacific (0293.HK), according to the Tourism Authority of Thailand (TAT).
+Several major airlines are backing the plan and offering direct flights, including Emirates, El Al, Air France, Qatar Airways, British Airways and Cathay Pacific, according to the Tourism Authority of Thailand (TAT).

 But a few obstacles remain, with outbound movement restrictions in some key markets, like China, Japan and Malaysia, while Thai health authorities have banned visitors from some high-risk countries, like India.